jo3-l/blog/content/about.md

 ### Professional experience

-In Summer 2025, I interned at TD Bank as a software developer on the Enterprise Innovation team, where I prototyped an open banking integration using Plaid.
+- In Summer 2025, I interned at TD Bank as a software developer on the Enterprise Innovation team, where I prototyped an open banking integration using Plaid.
+- In Summer 2026, I interned at Bloomberg L.P. as a software engineer on Bloomberg Vault, where I designed and shipped a distributed concurrency limiter for a high-volume Airflow pipeline.

 ## Contact